-The student debt crisis affects more than 43 million Americans who have student loans, amounting to a total $1.5 trillion in debt, as of June, 2019.
+Approximately 43 million Americans have student debt, totaling $1.5 trillion as of June, 2019.
 The zero-interest period was intended to give financial relief to those who lost all or part of their income as a result of shutdowns caused by the pandemic.
 If you have federal student loans, this grace period has likely applied to you.

 Whether you’ve continued to make payments all along, or you’ve taken this time to save some money, here are some things to consider as you prepare for the likely return of student loan bills every month.